IG Income Portfolio Series F

 The portfolio was up in the quarter.
 All funds within the portfolio generated positive returns.

-The Mackenzie Sovereign Bond Fund, representing 12% of the portfolio, was the top detractor in the portfolio.
-The fund holds 10-year government bonds across the globe and was negatively impacted by rising yields, which tended to be higher at the longer end of yield curves.
+The Mackenzie Sovereign Bond Fund, representing 13% of the portfolio, was the top performing fixed income fund.
+The fund holds 10-year government bonds across the globe and benefited substantially from the effects of falling yields and economic growth concerns.

 To discuss your investment strategy, speak to your IG Advisor.